GoogleCloudPlatform/marketing-analytics-jumpstart/infrastructure/terraform/README.md

     terraform --version
     ```

-    The output on MacOS should be like:
+    For instance, the output on MacOS should be like:
     ```shell
     Terraform v1.5.7
     on darwin_amd64